- Core Ideas

 The Letter to Menoeceus

-The above “Elemental Edition” audio versions have been compiled and simplified from a variety of translations.
-Many translations of these letters are available on the internet, with two particularly good resources being Epicurus.info and Epicurus.net.
-For additional resources including the full text of these letters with critical commentary, consult the various resources included in the NewEpicurean library.
+Note: The above “Elemental Edition” audio versions are not literal translations, but have been compiled and simplified from a variety of sources.
+For the full original texts of these letters with critical commentary, consult the various resources included in the NewEpicurean library.

 The Elementary Principles of Nature as set forth by Epicurus and summarized in English by Norman Dewitt: